Compassion Factory 8.5 x 7.5 x 3.75 2024

 Repurposed chrome letter I, paint, hardware, ink, wood, varnish, epoxy, shadows on cradled wood. at Robert Fontaine Gallery

 Produces life force with health and vigor.
-The I serves as an alter, anthropomorphic qualities merge with bodily shadows forming a union compelling a relationship with the viewer.
+The I serves as an alter, anthropomorphic qualities merge with bodily shadows forming a union with the viewer.

 For a limited time I am accepting commissions.
 Fill out a contact form and together we can create something you need.